sajidahmed12/Agricultural-Crop-Yield-Prediction/README.md

+# Greenery-Agricultural Crop Yield Prediction
-# ProjectGrenery- Machine Learning Course Project By NSU Wheatstone
+## Machine Learning Course Project By NSU Wheatstone

 ## This project is a part of my first ever Machine Learning Course Project back in 2017.